likemuuxi/obsidian-modal-opener/README.md

 # 🥰Special thanks

 Special thanks to these amazing plugins!
 I use these plugins as a reference for developing my first public plugin.
-The basic structure of this plugin is mainly based on [obidian link opener]（ https://github.com/zorazrr/obsidian-link-opener ）.
+The basic structure of this plugin is mainly based on [obidian link opener]( https://github.com/zorazrr/obsidian-link-opener ).
 I referred to other plugins and completed the modal window file display and plugin restart functions.

 - [obsidian-link-opener](https://github.com/zorazrr/obsidian-link-opener) by zorazrr
 - [Obsidian-Float-Search](https://github.com/Quorafind/Obsidian-Float-Search) by Quorafind